 This proved to be the end of Kevin’s professional career and, thereafter, he appeared for Hednesford Town and Redditch whilst qualifying as an HGV driver.
 Encouraged to move to Canada by former Grecians' Football in the Community officer Tommy Wheeldon, Kevin relocated to Calgary in 2005 drove trucks across the Rockies for a while and later joined the police with whom he still served in 2023.
 He also coached at one of the local universities and, from afar, watched the progress of his daughter who played netball for England.

-He played international football for Saint Kitts and Nevis, qualifying through his parents, who were both born on the Caribbean island.
-He played his first international matches for them in April 1998.
+Kevin played international football for Saint Kitts and Nevis, qualifying through his parents, making his debut in April 1998.

 League 7; Cups 2 (9)